Judges of Election

 HOW ARE JUDGES TRAINED?

-Before each election, and judges of election judge training schools are held.
+Before each election, and judges of election training schools are held.
 The class covers the duties and responsibilities of election, overview and instruction of the equipment used during the election, update on laws passed.
 A test is given at the end of the class.

 As part of training, election judges are given an “Election Judge manual.
 They are encouraged to review the information prior to the election.